annieclinton/baseball-teams/README.md

 You will see info about that friend in the browser in the form of a JSON object.

 *Note: If your query parameter is not the name of one of my friends, you will get back a JSON object that says the info is unknown.
+*Note: This project is hosted on Render for free.
+Since the hosting is free, it will spin down with inactivity, which can delay requests by 50 seconds or more.
 </pre>